raj23689/Emuleo/README.md

     return Response(200,[], { "name": "John" })
 ```

-!!! note "Note"
+> [!NOTE]
-    You have to use jinja3.x syntax for templating, Here's [jinja docs](https://jinja.palletsprojects.com/en/3.0.x/templates/) for more information.
+> You have to use jinja3.x syntax for templating, Here's [jinja docs](https://jinja.palletsprojects.com/en/3.0.x/templates/) for more information.

 ### Example template